OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 8.1 General detection approaches

-Shift-left and DevSecOps principals apply to secrets detection as well.
-These general approaches below are aimed at considering secrets earlier and evolving the practice over time.
+Shift-left and DevSecOps principles apply to secrets detection as well.
+These general approaches below aim to consider secrets earlier and evolve the practice over time.

 - Create standard test secrets and use them universally across the organization.
 This allows for the reduction of false-positives by only needing to track a single test secret for each secret type.
 - Consider enabling secrets detection at the developer level to avoid checking secrets into code before commit/PR either in the IDE, as part of test-driven development, or via pre-commit hook.